 To resolve some of the inconsistences with the strokes and themes in this section, one might employ more precise qualitative markers such as "tension" in addition to "intimacy," or "ardor" and "devotion," in addition to "passion," for example.
 But such tagging would dilute the analytical utility of the TEI, which is meant to be decisive rather than exhaustive.
-Additionally, the more diverse the tags, the less possibility of finding connections between them.

-Additionally, remembering Heather Love's characterization of queerness as "always bound up with loss," the attempt to "rescue" or "recover" certain textual elements will only lead to inevitable failure (2009, p.
+Additionally, remembering Heather Love, queerness will be "always bound up with loss," and the attempt to "rescue" or "recover" it will only lead to inevitable failure (2009, p.
 51).
-TEI enables an approach toward queerness as something not to be resolved, but something to be produced.
+The TEI enables an approach toward queerness as something not to be resolved, but something to be produced.
 By encouraging encoders to impose a level of fixity on the text, TEI allows them to discover exactly where queerness eludes containment.
-This computational constraint of the TEI is an enabling constraint–producing a failed disambiguation, the TEI reinforces the encoder as the one who ascribes semantic value to Wilde's revisions.
-This is perhaps an ironic disambiguation: the practice of pinning something down only to realize that such intelligibility is impossible.
+This computational constraint of the TEI is an enabling one: by surfacing moments of failed disambiguation, the TEI reinforces the encoder as the one who ascribes semantic value to Wilde's revisions.
+This failed disambiguation is perhaps also an ironic disambiguation—the practice of pinning something down only to realize that such intelligibility is impossible.

-That being said, I have tried to tag the homoerotic elements in such a way that allows them to retain some of their elusiveness, without attempting to resolve them into something more intelligible.
+Accordingly, this practice in “queer encoding” does not attempt to resolve the question of Wilde’s revisions, but tags the homoerotic elements in such a way that allows them to retain some of their elusiveness.
 The TEI has been productive precisely because it requires the encoder to construct labels for things which, ultimately, cannot be recovered.
-Moving forward, we might look at formalizations produced by this TEI schema not for what it reveals about Wilde's intentions, but for how ti releases potential readings of his composition history.
-Keeping a critical awareness of the TEI limitations, one might use the tool to mark and visualize queer form, particularly the elusive affects, repressed desires, and other coded elements of queerness within this text.
-When grappling with the strict structure of the TEI, running up against what can and cannot be encoded, one recognizes what escapes or eludes our structures for understanding and analyzing queerness to understand, without resolving, new forms of queerness.
+One examines the formalizations produced by this TEI schema not for what it reveals about Wilde's intentions, but for how it releases potential readings of his composition history.
+Keeping a critical awareness of the TEI limitations, one may use the tool to mark and visualize its queer form—the elusive affects, repressed desires, and other coded elements of queerness within this text.
+The TEI confronts one with precisely that which escapes or eludes our structures for knowing queerness, in order to suggest, without fully grasping, new forms of queerness.

-commands

-c-c c-x f => create a new footnote c-u c-c c-x f then select sort then renumber footnotes

-block quotes: #+BEGINQUOTE & #+ENDQUOTE

 Works Cited

 Amin, Kadji, Amber Jamilla Musser, and Roy Pérez “Queer Form: Aesthetics, Race, and the Violences of the Social” ASAP/Journal, Volume 2, Number 2, May 2017. pp. 227-239.